knobtviker/bme280/README.md

 try {
     bme280 = new BME280(i2cBusName);
-    // Configure driverpower mode and oversampling for temperature, humidity or pressure, bme280.setSamplingNormal();
-} catch (IOException e) {
+    // Configure driver power mode and oversampling for temperature, humidity or pressure, bme280.setSamplingNormal(); // Various other presets are exposed } catch (IOException e) {
     // couldn't configure the device...
 }